rycus86/githooks/githooks/Readme.md

 There is also the question of should have a notion of read-only (no changes to the filesystem) and read-write (changes may happen to the filesystem) hooks.
 With the above pattern there is a impleizit synchronization point between `.githooks` folder (which is ok and good).
 But can we do better?
 Can we merge stuff if the user specifies that in the `parallel.yaml` somehow?

+## Installer

+### Update Procedure

+Updating might work like the following when the installer enters (`if ! is_postupdate`):

+- If the remote branch **cannot** be merged (onyl test it, this happens later) or fast-forwarded into the local branch -> exit gracefully with error.

+- Otherwise, clone the remote branch in the release folder into a temporary dir.

+- Get the binares either by manually building or by calling a binary download tool (analoguous to the dialog tool) which provides the binaries for the system:
+	 - Arguments: current commit sha.
+     - Returns: `installer`, `runner`, `cli`"
+	 - Binaries should be signed: https://github.com/kencochrane/golang-github-action-sign-macos/

+  If we use [https://goreleaser.com](https://goreleaser.com]) we directly check the deploy url as the default behavior. if the download of the binaries fails, or cannot be verified... (how? app sigining... argh -> later) or the binary are not yet built (can happen) -> the installer gracefully exits leaving the remote branch where it was -> the update will be postponed till the next trigger...

+- When the binaries are succesfully downloaded & verified, we dispatch to the **downloaded** installer (with `--internal-install-postupdate`).
+It then continues to the postupdate install procedure as follows.

+- Itreplaces the current binaries with the downloaded (needs to be provided on the command line) -> needs special care for Windows when the `cli`/`runner` or `installer` is still running [see here]([https://www.codeproject.com/Questions/621666/Download-and-replace-running-EXE#:~:text=If%20the%20exe%20is%20running,after%2).
+- Update all stuff it needs to do (as in `base-template.sh`) ... including legacy transforms
+  - Initialy we drop all legacy shit for the go rewrite, to start fresh... but this feature needs to be included in the design since we want nice update compatibility from old releases in the future. -> Refactor this part out, such that it does not clutter the normal procedure.
+- It then updates the last update time.
+- Exits with `0` -> **Update completed.**

 ## Todos